 The purpose of a CRM is to help you improve interactions and relationships with your customers.

-CRMs help you track the history of your company’s relationship with current and potential customers to inform your future interactions.
+These platforms come equipped with several CRM features and tools to help you track the history of your company’s relationship with current and potential customers to inform your future interactions.
 This information helps your sales team contact leads and clients at the right time to close more deals.

 In addition, it helps your marketing team implement personalized marketing messages that resonate with specific customers to encourage more leads and conversions.